An Interpretable, Controllable Time-Varying IIR Denoiser for On-Device Assistive Hearing: Experiments

 \subsection{Training Setup}

-Because the original DFNet3 model was trained on a significantly larger dataset, we retrained it from scratch to ensure a fair baseline comparison.
-Consequently, we anticipate lower performance metrics than those reported by the original authors on this specific test set.
-We adhered to the default hyperparameters provided in the official source code\footnote{\url{https://github.com/Rikorose/DeepFilterNet}}, training with a batch size of 64 for 100 epochs.
-The best-performing model checkpoint was restored at epoch 67.
+We retrain DFNet3 \cite{DFNet3} from scratch under the same data budget, following the official hyperparameters\footnote{\url{https://github.com/Rikorose/DeepFilterNet}} with a batch size of 64.
+Trained to convergence it represents a strong baseline that leads TVF on reference metrics.
+GTCRN and RNNoise are used as released pretrained checkpoints, trained at 16\,kHz on different corpora; they are therefore external references rather than data-matched baselines (GTCRN is resampled to and from 16\,kHz for evaluation), and comparisons to them should be read with that caveat.

-For the PEQ and TVF models, we optimize a loss function comprising a multi-scale logarithmic spectral distance and a time-domain Mean Squared Error term, scaled by a factor of $5 \times 10^4$.
-We use a batch size of 64 and train for 100 epochs.
-Optimization is performed using Adam \cite{adam, pytorch} with a fixed learning rate of $10^{-3}$ and standard PyTorch parameters ($\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 10^{-8}$).
-The best validation losses were achieved at epochs 72 and 63 for PEQ and TVF, respectively.
+For TVF we minimize a multi-scale logarithmic spectral distance plus a time-domain mean-squared-error term, with the time-domain term scaled by $5 \times 10^4$ to balance the two.
+This weight also sets the suppression-versus-preservation balance, which we revisit in Section~\ref{sec:control}.
+We use a batch size of 64 and Adam \cite{adam, pytorch} with a fixed learning rate of $10^{-3}$ ($\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 10^{-8}$), training for up to 100 epochs and keeping the best validation checkpoint.